waycroft/erin-shop/README.md

 # TODO:
 - show on index page (gallery) if an item is sold out (high)
 - The "__session" cookie is not signed, but session cookies should be signed to prevent tampering on the client before they are sent back to the server.
 See https://remix.run/api/remix#signing-cookies for more information. (high)
-- Sidebar cart gets cut off on mobile (high)
-- Item title prints on index gallery on hover, or beneath image on mobile (normal)
+- banner showing that we're "not currently taking orders" if store is set to inactive (high)
-- See if there's an `inputmode` available for changing item quantity that's not a numpad, but rather a selector (scroll + select)
+- See if there's an `inputmode` available for changing item quantity that's not a numpad, but rather a selector (scroll + select) (normal)
-- Explicitly show max quantity available in sidebar cart, so that user understands why the quantity can't be changed above 1 (or whatever)
+- Explicitly show max quantity available in cart, so that user understands why the quantity can't be changed above 1 (or whatever) (normal)
 - Float cart button bottom right when navbar is scrolled out of view
 - Lighthouse review (normal)
-- banner showing that we're "not currently taking orders" if store is set to inactive (normal)
 - loading indicators on cart update (normal)
 - toast notification "added to cart" on $productHandle page (normal)
 - custom gallery sorting (normal)